Money in the Bank (2014)

-The 2014 Money in the Bank was the fifth annual Money in the Bank professional wrestling pay-per-view and livestreaming event produced by WWE.
-It took place on June 29, 2014, at the TD Garden in Boston, Massachusetts.
-This was the first Money in the Bank event to air on the WWE Network, which launched in February.
+The 2014 Money in the Bank was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+It was the fifth annual Money in the Bank and took place on June 29, 2014, at the TD Garden in Boston, Massachusetts.
+This was the first Money in the Bank event to livestream on the WWE Network, which launched in February.

 Eight matches took place at the event, with no match aired on the Kickoff pre-show.
 The titular ladder match for the Money in the Bank contract was won by Seth Rollins.
 The main event was a ladder match for the vacant WWE World Heavyweight Championship, which was won by John Cena.
+The event is notable for the first WWE appearance of independent wrestler and future Money in the Bank winner Luis Martinez who would later sign with the company in 2018 as Damian Priest.

 The event received 122,000 buys (excluding WWE Network views), down from the previous year's 199,000 buys.

 Production

 Background

-Money in the Bank is an annual gimmick pay-per-view (PPV) event produced by WWE since 2010.
-The concept of the show comes from WWE's established Money in the Bank ladder match, in which multiple wrestlers use ladders to retrieve a briefcase hanging above the ring.
+Money in the Bank is an annual professional wrestling pay-per-view (PPV) event produced by WWE since 2010.
+The concept of the event comes from WWE's established Money in the Bank ladder match, in which multiple wrestlers use ladders to retrieve a briefcase hanging above the ring.
 The briefcase contains a contract that guarantees the winner a match for a world championship at any time within the next year.
 For 2014, only one Money in the Bank ladder match occurred and the winner received a contract for a WWE World Heavyweight Championship match, following the unification of the WWE Championship and World Heavyweight Championship at TLC: Tables, Ladders & Chairs in December 2013.
-The 2014 event was the fifth event in the Money in the Bank chronology.
+The 2014 event was the fifth Money in the Bank.
 The event was previously held in July, but for 2014, the event was moved to June and was held on June 29, 2014, at the TD Garden in Boston, Massachusetts.
-In addition to traditional pay-per-view outlets, the 2014 event was the first Money in the Bank to air on the WWE Network, which launched in February.
+In addition to traditional pay-per-view outlets, the 2014 event was the first Money in the Bank to livestream on the WWE Network, which launched in February.